Quasiconvex function

 A function that is not quasiconvex: the set of points in the domain of the function for which the function values are below the dashed red line is the union of the two red intervals, which is not a convex set.

 The probability density function of the normal distribution is quasiconcave but not concave.

 The bivariate normal joint density is quasiconcave.

+Contour plot of a quasiconvex function (top) where all level sets are convex, and a non-quasiconvex function (bottom) where some level sets are not convex and may even be disconnected.